-The opening reception will feature a performance by Michael Reinsch.
+The opening reception will feature a performance by Michael Reinsch at 3 PM.

 We are pleased to welcome Portland based artist Emily Ginsburg for an informal summer residency in the North View Gallery.
 Ginsburg will be in the space from late June through July in preparation for her August/September exhibition Feedback Loop.
 Among the artist’s plans for the space are a series of paintings, an installation, and a performance.
 Visitors are welcome to engage Ginsburg in the space when she is there working.

 As notions of meaning and resonance become increasingly ephemeral and mediated, this exhibition explores how to make visible and material the affective impact of our communicative transmissions.
 The desire within the work is to expose the visual and emotive confluence between synaptic and media derived patterns as abstract records of consciousness.

 Cell phones, newspapers, television, social media, and streamed content allow us to author, participate, and witness these phenomena.
 These cumulative signals and noises are intertwined with direct physical interaction between bodies and sites in our everyday lives.
 Through the processes of painting, installation, digital fabrication and performance, Ginsburg engages the call and response interaction between materiality, transmission, and the reverberations that linger on.